ianthehenry/cmd/README.md

 # `cmd` is a work in progress.
 It's not ready for you to use it yet!

-`cmd` is a Janet library for parsing command-line arguments.
+`cmd` is a Janet library for parsing command-line arguments and auto-generating help text.

 ```janet
 (import cmd)